 Pleural Thickening and Mesothelioma

-Pleural thickening isn’t cancer, but it may be an early sign of it.
+Pleural thickening isn’t cancer, but it can appear together with conditions like pleural mesothelioma or, in some cases, before it, so doctors monitor it closely.
 Asbestos can cause both pleural thickening and mesothelioma.
 If you have pleural thickening, see your doctor often.
 In some people, it gets worse and leads to more serious illness.

 Key Facts About Pleural Thickening

-- More than 90% of mesothelioma patients experience pleural thickening.
+• More than 90% of mesothelioma patients experience pleural thickening, according to the American Journal of Roentgenology.

 Recent studies show finding pleural thickening early can lead to better care.
 Registered Nurse Sean Marchese says, “It can help find mesothelioma sooner.
 This means more ways to treat it and feel better.”